 Kia ora!
 Thank you for visiting our funding page.
 If you're looking for more information about us, please go to our Spiral Collectives website at the link at the top of this page.

-Spiral Projects 1975-2025 — Taking Care of What's Precious, Together This fully illustrated and extensive catalogue lists our work in four sections: Literature; Archives; Exhibitions; Screens and includes many articles that explore individual projects.
-A companion volume to Spiral 8 and to a second edition of Women's Film Festivals: A Handbook, including a new third section on Spiral's film work.
+Spiral Projects 1975-2025 — Catalogue This fully illustrated and extensive catalogue lists our work in three sections: Literature; Archives; Exhibitions and Events.
+A companion volume to Spiral 8.

 the bone people graphic novel & animation Spiral is honoured that the late Keri Hulme wanted us to to do this and that her whānau continues to embrace us.
 We're taking it step by careful step, with initial development funded by the Ministry for Culture & Heritage Te Urungi initiative for innovative projects.